 I hope that this article answered some of your questions about how orchids adapted and how they have survived 100 million years.
 If it has, please leave a comment in the box below, and check out some of our articles on how to build a great floral design or water your orchids.
 The LEARN page has a list of all our articles for more ideas.

-If you still want to read some more about orchid adaptations, try this articleOpens in a new tab. in the Encyclopedia Britannica.
+If you still want to read some more about orchid adaptations, try this article in the Encyclopedia Britannica.
 It goes over the natural history of the orchid and how it survives today.

 Happy cultivating!

-1. This article is a gem!
+This article is a gem!
 The information you’ve provided is not only helpful but also presented in an engaging way.